fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 The cache key must include the following components:

 * The cloud provider name.
-* The provider audience used for issuing the Kubernetes `ServiceAccount` token.
 * The optional `ServiceAccount` reference and cloud provider identity.
   The identity is the string representing the identity which the `ServiceAccount` is impersonating, e.g. for `gcp` this would be a GCP IAM Service Account email,